oikonomopo/electron-deep-linking-mac-win/README.md

 ```
 After running the installer (electron-deep-linking-osx/dist/electron-quick-start-1.0.0.dmg), you can try to open myApp with Deep-Linking, entering myapp://param at Safari address-bar.

-If app is opened, it activates and you can see at dev tools console the log open-url event: ```myapp://param```!
-If app is closed, it is starts the app!
-(Without custom-protocol, yet!
-Hope to find solution!)

 ## License

 [GNU GPLv3](LICENSE.md)